YoeDistro/yoe-distro/docs/conf-files.md

 - [**conf/site.conf**](../conf/site.conf): This file includes Yoe defaults and project specific changes that you want to store in git.
   This [file](../conf/site.conf.sample) includes samples of things you might want to add.
-- **conf/local.conf**: This file includes changes that are specified to a user to build machine, and are not checked into git.
+- **conf/local.conf**: This file includes changes that are specific to a user or build machine, and are not checked into git.
 This [file](../conf/local.conf.sample) includes samples of things you might want to add.